JerryLiu-96/geonarrative-second/README.md

   - Copy and paste the content of the `database.sql` file into the Query Tool.
   - Click on the "Execute" button (the lightning bolt icon) to run the SQL commands in the `database.sql` file.
 This will create the necessary tables in the database.
 - > After this step, you have successfully set up a PostgreSQL database on Heroku for your app.
 This database has the same schema as your local database.
+#### 4.5.3 Saving Mapbox Access Token
+In the local development environment, the Mapbox access token is saved in the `.env` file.
+In the production environment on Heroku, you can set the Mapbox access token as an environment variable.
+To do so, follow these steps:
+- In the Heroku app dashboard, go to the "Settings" tab.
+- Under the "Config Vars" section, click on "Reveal Config Vars".
+- Add a new config var with the key `MAPBOX_ACCESS_TOKEN` and the value set to your Mapbox access token.
+- Click "Add" to save the config var.

 ### 4.6 Accessing the Participatory Geonarrative
 When you are developing the participatory geonarrative, you will need to access it locally by running the web server on your local machine.
 When you deploy the participatory geonarrative to Heroku, you can access it on the internet.
 In this section, we will cover both instances.